If you are looking for how to increase blog traffic fast, you’ve come to the right place.

 Note: This post assumes you already use Pinterest for traffic.
 If you don’t please read this post for how to setup a Pinterest Business account first.

 Many bloggers already know that Pinterest is the place to be if you want quick traffic to a new blog and all that.
 But if you’ve been pinning on Pinterest for a while, you probably know the frustration of having to constantly pin and not know for sure if your pins will take off.

 Two Failed Attempts at Increasing Blog Traffic Fast

 In the beginning, the only way I could get my pins to take off and bring traffic was to join Pinterest re-pin groups on Facebook and it was tedious.

 Then I heard people talk a lot about Tailwind Tribes and although it was easy to share pins in tribes, I personally couldn’t get the kind of results those people were talking about with tribes.

 For reference, here’s what traffic to my blog resulting from tribes typically looks like.
-But if you want to try it yourself, it’s free so here’s the link.

 As you can see, nothing to write home about for me.